oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/external-clients.md

 date: 2019-11-21T21:23:03Z
 draft: false
 weight: 11
-description: "This FAQ describes approaches for giving WebLogic applications access to WebLogic JMS or EJB resources when either the applications or their resources are located in Kubernetes.
-This includes between different Kubernetes namespaces within the same Kubernetes cluster, between different Kubernetes clusters, and between a non-Kubernetes location and Kubernetes."
+description: "Give WebLogic applications access to WebLogic JMS or EJB resources when either the applications or their resources are located in Kubernetes."
 ---

 #### Contents